unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

    |:---       |:---|
    | On| Apply changes to exported materials.|
    | Off| Do not apply changes to exported materials.|

+- **Default Shader**

+   Use this shader instead of the default for the current render pipeline when creating materials.

 - **Animation Interpolation**: sets the animation interpolation method.